 The Anthony "Tony" Mentone Memorial Distinguished Service Award is awarded annually at the Southern Connecticut Diamond Club's Hall of Fame Dinner.
 The recipient must have contributed to fostering and promoting the game of baseball.
-The individual must also have an impeccable reputation for integity and dedication to his community and the American way of life.
+The individual must also have an impeccable reputation for integrity and dedication to the community and the American way of life.
 The recipient of the award is considered to be part of the Diamond Club Hall of Fame.

 About Anthony F. Mentone

 Anthony F. Mentone spent his lifetime helping people, both young and old, He began umpiring at the age of 18.
 He is credited with helping to create the Southern Connecticut Diamond Club.
 He served as Former umpire-in-chief for Hamden Fathers Baseball Association and in 1991 received the Andrew Gassira Memorial Umpire of the Year Award.
 He was a member of the Greater New Haven Umpires Association since 1963, serving as its president, and later as its sub-varsity assignor.
 He also umpired at the Eastern Regional Little League Tournament in Bristol, CT.
 He was a member of the National Babe Ruth Umpires Association.